 - Understanding your specific visitors’ issues and experience

-- The ability to engage all stakeholders
+- The ability to engage all stakeholders, internal and external

 - Project management expertise